 Yes, Chromecast works with iPad as long as you’re on iPadOS 15.
 First, you have to use Google Home to set it up and then you can use any third-party app you want for screen mirroring.

 To mirror your iPad to Chromecast, you need a third-party app such as the ones described in this article.
-We recommend Replica or AirBeamTV as both of them have a minimalistic UI and they support screen mirroring, online casting, and web video casting.
+We recommend the DoCast app as it has a minimalistic UI and it supports screen mirroring and offline casting.
+Moreover, it doesn’t show any ads, which makes it very user-friendly.

 If you can’t cast from iPad to Chromecast, it might be because your Chromecast is connected to a different Wi-Fi network. iPad or iPhone not connecting to Chromecast is usually not a cause for concern because it can easily be fixed by setting up the streaming device with Google Home.